cilerler/ruya/.github/ISSUE_TEMPLATE.md

 *Short summary (3-5 sentences) describing the issue.*

 ### Assemblies affected
-*Which assemblies and versions are known to be affected e.g. Ruya 0.0.1-rc1.*
+*Which assemblies and versions are known to be affected e.g. 0.0.1-rc1.*

 ### Reproduce steps
 *The simplest set of steps to reproduce the issue.
 If possible, reference a commit that demonstrates the issue.*